What Happens When You Realize Demonstrating Opportunity Cost Is Done Through Production—and Why It Could Double Your Profit

 Why It Matters / Why People Care

 Because ignoring opportunity cost is the fastest route to waste.
-Think about a small coffee shop that decides to invest all its budget in a new espresso machine.
+So think about a small coffee shop that decides to invest all its budget in a new espresso machine.
 The visible cost is the price tag, but the hidden cost might be the missed chance to upgrade seating, extend hours, or launch a pastry line.

 When businesses understand the production‑based view of opportunity cost, they can: